3 Common Kelpie Behaviour Problems (And How To Fix Them)

 - Make independent decisions without constant handler input

-- Work with minimal food/water breaks
+- Work with minimal food and water breaks

 - Maintain intense focus for 12+ hour workdays

-Kelpies have extreme stamina and heat tolerance bred for outback work (can work 12+ hours in extreme heat).
-They have obsessive work drive bordering on compulsive (they don't have an off-switch), intelligence combined with independence requiring minimal direction, and intense focus that can become fixation without outlets.
+Key breeding traits: Kelpies have extreme stamina and heat tolerance bred for outback work—they can work 12+ hours in extreme heat.
+They show obsessive work drive bordering on compulsive (they don't have an off-switch), intelligence combined with independence requiring minimal direction, intense focus that can become fixation without outlets, natural herding instinct including eye contact and nipping, and surprisingly, sensitivity despite their toughness (they respond to subtle cues).
+They were bred to work until they drop.

 Why Do Kelpies Have These Behaviour Problems?

-Their genetics are completely unchanged - they still have the drive for gruelling 12-hour workdays.
-The mismatch between their needs and pet life creates some of the most severe behavioural issues possible, including obsessive disorders.
+They're still extensively used for sheep herding in Australia and worldwide, but many are kept as pets in urban or suburban environments.
+This is arguably the worst breed for pet life.
+Their genetics are completely unchanged—they still have the drive for gruelling 12-hour workdays.
+The mismatch between their needs and pet life creates some of the most severe behavioural issues possible.

 Problem 1: Extreme Exercise Needs & Neurotic Behaviours